Long Beach has many reasons to be proud of its local schools.

 California Distinguished Schools - Alvarado, Lowell and Naples elementary schools were named California Distinguished Schools by the California Department of Education in 2014.
 A total of 39 LBUSD schools have now received this top state honor: Avalon K-12 School, Cubberley, Hudson, Newcomb, Robinson and Tincher K-8 schools, Polytechnic and Wilson high schools, California Academy of Mathematics and Science, Hill, Hughes, Rogers and Stanford middle schools and Alvarado, Barton, Buffum, Carver, Cleveland, Edison, Emerson, Fremont, Gant, Henry, International, Keller, Kettering, Lee, Longfellow, Los Cerritos, Lowell, Madison, Muir, Naples, Prisk, Roosevelt, Signal Hill, Stevenson, Tucker and Twain elementary schools.

-State Business Group Honors 14 Schools - Fourteen LBUSD schools are listed on the most recent California Business for Education Excellence Honor Roll for academic excellence and for reducing achievement gaps among student populations.
+State Business Group Honors 21 Schools - Twenty-one LBUSD schools are listed on the most recent California Business for Education Excellence Honor Roll for academic excellence and for reducing achievement gaps among student populations.

 Musical Excellence - Year after year, LBUSD students are well represented in Southern California honors orchestras.
 The music program at Poly High School was recognized by the Grammy Foundation as one of the top seven high school music programs in the nation, and several schools have won state and regional honors.